ddh0/easy-llama/README.md

 ## Natural text generation in Python, made easy
 easy-llama is designed to be as simple as possible to use, at the expense of some functionality.
 It is a layer of abstraction over [`llama-cpp-python`](https://github.com/abetlen/llama-cpp-python), which itself provides the Python bindings for the underlying [`llama.cpp`](https://github.com/ggerganov/llama.cpp) library.

-All generations utilize **contrastive search**, which (has been shown)[#references] to produce more human-like text.
+All generations utilize **contrastive search**, which [has been shown](#references) to produce more human-like text.
 The following hyperparameters are chosen:
 ```math
 a=0.55, k=4
 ```